-As of July 2014, Jack E. Steptoe was a Head Football Coach.
-Steptoe is a veteran of the NFL as a pro receiver and playing with teams like: San Francisco Forty Niners, Chicago Bears, Philadelphia Eagles, Washington Redskins, San Diego Chargers, the Canadian league and the USFL before retiring in 1984.
+As of July 2014, Jack E. Steptoe was named Interim Head Football Coach.
+Steptoe is a veteran of the NFL as a pro receiver and played with teams like: San Francisco Forty Niners, Chicago Bears, Philadelphia Eagles, Washington Redskins, San Diego Chargers, the Canadian league and the USFL before retiring in 1984.

 Coach Steptoe has been coaching in the desert for more than 17 years.
 He coached with College of The Desert in 1984-1987, winning the Foothill Conference and the Sothern California Bowl in 1986.
 From there he went to Palm Desert High School and coached there from 1994-1997, winning their first DVL championship in 1997.
 He rejoined College of the Desert in 2003, and in 2005 returned to Palm Desert High School and helped them to another DVL championship and a 10-0 season; the best record in school history, finishing with an over all record of 12-1.